By Denice Ryan Martin

 - The famous and delectable fish boils at Pelletier’s Restaurant and Fish Boil or White Gull Inn.
 Discover what all the fuss is about!

 Nestled on the shores of Eagle Harbor, this historic resort offers four tastefully upgraded cottages and two year-round homes, including a 100+ year old log home, lake access and a shallow swimming beach.
 Relax in a bucolic park-like setting with its mix of wooded privacy and well-tended grounds.

 - The Peninsula State Park Golf Course – Play 18 holes on a beautiful, well-maintained course that’s set in a forest of white cedar, oak, beech and maple trees.

-- American Folklore Theatre – Heart-warming musical comedies for all ages performed under the stars.
+- Northern Sky Theater – Heart-warming musical comedies for all ages performed under the stars.

 Experience island living in one of the resort’s three modern housekeeping cottages.
 With 300 feet of shoreline on the Green Bay waters of Lake Michigan, you can swim, kayak, canoe or wind-surf.
 Or just relax and relish the sound of the waves breaking on the shore.